 The City of Regina is doing their part.
 What can you as Home Owners do?
 The Environmental Protection Agency (EPA) mantra for stormwater runoff is: slow it down, spread it out, and soak it in.

-Here are a tips and ideas how a Home Owner can manage stormwater:
+Here are a few tips and ideas how a Home Owner can manage stormwater:

 - Minimize impervious surfaces on your property.
 For example, consider paving stones for a driveway, patio or walkway.
 Water can seep down through the spaces between the individual stones.

-- Line impervious surfaces with gravel trenches and it will all the water runoff to seep into the soil.
+- Line impervious surfaces with gravel trenches and it will allow the water to runoff to seep into the soil.